HectorVilas/odin-memory-card/README.md

 ### what's next
 Now I can start working on the game logic.
 I'm planning to keep all that on the component that holds the cards and the "new game"/"game over" menues.
 As I'll be working with placeholders, I don't need too much code here.
 Once it starts working as expected, I can start working with the API.
 I'm still not sure how I'll manage to make it work, but I'm pretty sure it's pure `useEffect()`, an intimidating but interesting `React` hook.

+## update 3
+I managed to make the game playable (kind of).
+To make it work I just used a bunch of `useState` to store the chosen cards in an array and stop the game if this array already have a previously chosen card (player loses) or the length of this list is the same as the quantity of cards the player wanted to play (player wins).

+If player wins or loses, the parent's `gameOver` value is changed to `false`, so it will remove the cards from the page and replace it with what is going to be the menu.

+This is not a big deal, but now I'm thinking with `Reach` logic, which is different from what I made until now with `JavaScript` vanilla, but still making sense and being faster to make.

+### what's next
+Now I should make the game menu where the player choses how many cards wants, and another for the game over.
+I think those two menues should be the same, just changing what it says (a welcome message, a "you win" and a "you lose").

+Once I have it ready, I can start replacing the placeholders with the API response.
+This time I'm gonna need `useEffect`.